zontafil/Rtmp-Logger/README.md

 * Choose a timeout for hls clients, so that they're set to idle state automatically if they have not communicated with the server for a while.
 * Configure the DB connection parameters
 * Enable filling the DB with test data (see ``howto stream`` section)
-* choose the logging mode (file/console) and levels
+* choose the error logging mode (file/console) and levels

 ### nginx